-- a.
+a.
 Have you seen a deepfake?
-If you have, how did you know it was a deepfake? - b.
+If you have, how Now, get together with a classmate and talk did you know it was a deepfake? b.
 Is it easy or difficult to recognize a Personal deepfake?
 Why? answers.
-Example: I don't think it is easy because Al-generated faces and voices, seem like the real ones. - c.
+Example: I don't think it is easy c.
 What do you think are the possible impacts of a deepfake on a person's life?
 Personal answers.

-Example: He/She may lose triands or a job - d.
+d.
 How would you feel if you were a victim of deepfake?
 Personal answers.
 Example: I would feel terrible because it can affect the way people see me.